OS-Project/OnlyOS/README.md

 Questions
 ---------
 - fichier tempo en C
-- C init
-- Compilation: use arm instruction (-marm option in gcc)
+- [ ] Compilation: use arm instruction (-marm option in gcc)
-- Difference .code 32 and .arm
+- [x] Difference .code 32 and .arm: none.

 How to compile newlib ?